lucaspecina/arc_agi-series/chapter_00-intro.md

 ## Introduction to the Series

-My name is Lucas Pecina, and I lead AI research at Y-TEC.
+My name is Lucas Pecina, and I the head of AI research at Y-TEC.
 This series of videos will document my research on solving the **ARC-AGI** challenge.
 I'll share my progress, research, and insights as I delve into ARC, analyze existing solutions and approaches, and conduct my own investigations.
 All my code and research will be open source.
 I'll also explore relevant papers and new proposals in the field.

+This first video I'll provide an overview of the ARC-AGI challenge, discuss the history of AI, and introduce François Chollet's definition of intelligence.
+I'll also cover the characteristics for evaluating intelligence, the ARC benchmark, and the limitations of large language models (LLMs).

 ---
+I will adopt François Chollet's definition and approach to intelligence, based on his famous paper "On the Measure of Intelligence" and other articles and interviews.
+The goal of this series is to explore and test different approaches to solving the ARC-AGI challenge, which is a benchmark for measuring intelligence created by Chollet himself, and to share my findings and progress with the community.

+This document serves as a guide for the first video in the series.
+It is not intended to be a scientific article, but rather a summary of the topics that will be covered in the video.

-## History of AI: Task-Specific Approaches vs. Generalization
+## History and Evolution of Intelligence: Task-Specific Approaches vs. Generalization

 > "To make deliberate progress towards more intelligent and more human-like artificial systems, we need to be following an appropriate feedback signal: we need to be able to define and evaluate intelligence in a way that enables comparisons between two systems, as well as comparisons with humans."
 > —From the abstract of *"On the Measure of Intelligence"* by François Chollet